 Considering the things that this can do and the quality that it was built, you will not regret choosing this.
 I highly recommend this especially for those in the 3D printing business.

-EOS 100 was designed for entry-level industrial metal 3D printing without you breaking the bank.
+EOS 100 is from a German manufacturer and was designed for entry-level industrial metal 3D printing without you breaking the bank.
 This is only among the few metal 3D printers that you can purchase below $250,000.

 I’m impressed with its built and size.
 EOS M 100 has a small build size with a maximum of 100 × 100 × 95 mm only.
 However, it can build items with complex geometries out of several different metals including EOS CobaltChrome SP2, EOS StainlessSteel 316L, EOS Titanium Ti64.